 Your surgeon may use open heart surgery to repair heart defects that occur inside the heart.
 In this type of surgery, which is performed using general anesthesia, your surgeon makes a large incision in the chest and opens the sternum, or breastbone, using surgical tools.
 A heart–lung bypass machine performs the work of these organs during the procedure, pumping blood to the body.

 After this surgery, you remain in the intensive care unit for several days for monitoring.
-During recovery at home, your doctor may advise not driving for 2 to 4 weeks and avoiding lifting anything heavier than 10 pounds for up to 6 weeks.
+During recovery at home, your doctor may advise you not to drive for 2 to 4 weeks and avoid lifting anything heavier than 10 pounds for up to 6 weeks.

 If your heart no longer functions without medical assistance, you may be a candidate for a heart transplant.
-In this surgery, doctors remove a severely diseased and failing heart and replace it with a healthy heart from a donor.
+In this surgery, performed by doctors at NYU Langone Transplant Institute, doctors remove a severely diseased and failing heart and replace it with a healthy heart from a donor.

 Doctors at NYU Langone can perform heart transplant evaluations and refer you to specialists at other medical centers for care.